 How To Ride The Vegas Loop (Cost, Stations & Future Routes)

-(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase.
-Thank you!)
+(Some links in this article may be affiliate links, which means we could earn a commission if you click and make a purchase.)

 Las Vegas has been dealing with severe traffic congestion for years due to the high volume of tourist visitors.
 Tesla has responded to this challenge by building an underground loop system for passenger vehicles.